Is RJM Acquisitions Hurting Your Credit Score?

 Hope For Better Credit

-My credit card accounts got sold to the third-party collection agencies and before I knew it, I was getting collection calls non-stop.
-I felt the way you feel when you get a call from RJM Acquisitions.
+My credit card accounts got sold to the third-party debt collection agencies and before I knew it, I was getting collection calls non-stop.

-I spent my day avoiding calls from numbers I didn’t recognize because of an endless stream of harassing collection calls from the likes of RJM Acquisitions.
+I spent my day avoiding calls from numbers I didn’t recognize because of an endless stream of harassing phone calls.
 With nowhere to turn, I met with a bankruptcy lawyer and decided bankruptcy was my best option.
-It helped out my debt situation, but I had no idea the damage I was doing to my credit score and how long it would take to get out of this credit mess.
+It helped out my debt situation, but I had no idea the damage I was doing to my credit score and how long it would take to get out of this mess.

 For a long time, I felt like a second-class citizen because of my bad credit.
 I had no idea how important having good credit was until I didn’t have it anymore.
 I couldn’t get a loan to save my life.